Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: INTRODUCTION

-In contrast, rigidly connected configurations are simpler than cable-suspended configurations, and the aerial robots have less risk of colliding.
-However, because the robots hold a payload directly, the rigidly connected configurations are more difficult to coordinate than cable-suspended ones \cite{c13_5}.
-Mellinger et al. \cite{c13_5} proposed a decentralized controller, and they demonstrated it with aerial robots and a lightweight payload.
-In addition, Wang et al. \cite{c16} proposed a decentralized controller limited to centrosymmetric formations.
-The effectiveness of this approach was confirmed by simulation, but not by actual robots.
-Owing to the constraints of rigidly connected configurations, few experiments have been conducted with actual robots.
+In contrast, rigidly connected configurations are simpler than cable-suspended configurations, and the probability of aerial robot collisions is reduced.
+However, because the robots hold a payload directly, coordination in rigidly connected configurations is more difficult than in cable-suspended ones \cite{c13_5}.
+Mellinger et al. \cite{c13_5} proposed a decentralized controller and demonstrated it using aerial robots and a lightweight payload.
+In addition, Wang et al. \cite{c16} proposed a decentralized controller limited to centrosymmetric formations; however, the effectiveness of this approach was confirmed via simulations and not using actual robots.
+Owing to the constraints of rigidly connected configurations, only a few experiments have been conducted with actual robots.

-In our previous study \cite{c16_5}, we used robots that were able to communicate with each other to estimate the mass and the position of the center of mass (COM) and share the derived mixed matrix, which could be used for stabilization during transportation.
+In our previous study \cite{c16_5}, we proposed a cooperative transportation system with multiple single-rotor robots, which did not possess the ability to fly by themselves.
+The single-rotor robots communicated with each other to estimate the mass and the position of the center of mass (COM) of the payload to be transported.
+Consequently, the mixing matrix was derived and shared to design a centralized flight controller for stabilization of the transportation system.
 In contrast, this study investigates decentralized control for a cooperative transportation system with rigid connections, as shown in Fig. \ref{fig:1a}.
-The proposed method does not use a mixed matrix or require communication to estimate the COM.
-Instead, by sharing the attachment point, each robot derives a controller that is robust to the fluctuations of the payload (mass and COM) and robot failures to achieve stabilization.
-From a practical perspective, it is desirable to prove the asymptotic stability of the controller relative to a reference.
+The proposed method eliminates the requirements of a mixed matrix or communication to estimate the COM.
+Instead, by sharing the attachment point, each robot derives a controller that is robust to fluctuations in the payload (mass and COM) and robot failures to achieve stabilization.
+Furthermore, from a practical perspective, it is desirable to prove the asymptotic stability of the controller relative to a reference.
 Therefore, we extend the autonomous smooth switching controller (ASSC) \cite{c17}, whose asymptotic stability has been proven for single-output systems, to multiple-output systems.
-However, aerial transportation systems are unstable and ASSC is only applicable to strictly positive real (SPR) systems.
+However, aerial transportation systems are unstable and the ASSC is only applicable to strictly positive real (SPR) systems.
 Therefore, we introduce a feedback controller that transforms the system into an SPR system by sharing the attachment positions among the robots.
 The contributions of this study are as follows: